manner/flink/flink-connectors/flink-connector-hbase/README.md

 To receive data from HBase, the connector makes use of the internal replication mechanism of HBase.
 The connector registers at the HBase cluster as a *Replication Peer* and will receive all change events from HBase.

-For the replication to work, the HBase config needs to have replication enabled in the `hbase-site.xml` file:
+For the replication to work, the HBase config needs to have replication enabled in the `hbase-site.xml` file.
+This needs be done only once per cluster:
 ```xml
 <configuration>
   <property>